Biography

 Arlington Arts Center, Arlington, Va., Photographers x Photographers

-Washington Project for the Arts, Washington, D.C., Washington Photography of the Seventies (curated by Shirley True)
+1980 Washington Project for the Arts, Washington, D.C., Washington Photography of the Seventies

-Virginia Museum of Fine Arts, Richmond Virginia, Virginia Photographers 1980 (juried by Linda Connors, selected for traveling exhibition)
+Virginia Museum of Fine Arts, Richmond Virginia, Virginia Photographers 1980 (juried by Linda Connor, selected for traveling exhibition)

 Corcoran Gallery of Art, Washington, D.C., Recent Acquisitions